Antoshidza/NestedAssets/README.md

 ![image](https://github.com/user-attachments/assets/ea4c0fc2-7a59-4d83-aaf1-165e2689926d)

-> **Field you use `[NestedAssets]` on should be an array or list of type derived from `ScriptableObject`.
+> :bulb: **Field you use `[NestedAssets]` on should be an array or list of type derived from `ScriptableObject`.
 > Field itself should be able to be serialized by unity**

+> :bulb: Use `[NestedAssets]` for cases where you want to have your object instances per parent object instead of sharing.
+Like each `Effect` on `Skill` created again for each `Skill` asset instead of being created once and used on multiple skills.
+Though it is possible to implement for this package.

-> You can use "sync" button to synchronize all nested objects of target type with list view.
+> :bulb: You can use "sync" button to synchronize all nested objects of target type with list view.
 Please note that in case where you have multiple lists of the same type with [NestedAssets] "sync" button logic can't differ what asset belongs what list.

-## Why use this?
+## :monocle_face: Why use this?
 While unity pushes us to work with project configuration from editor rather than from code you have probably faced the situation when you want to have polymorphism in inspector.
 You want to assign objects derived from same type but have not the same type themselves.
 One of the possible solutions could be...